-Emma Ostermann is in first season with the Utah women’s basketball program as its strength and conditioning coach.
+Emma Ostermann is entering her second season with the Utah women’s basketball program as the associate director for sports performance.

 Prior to her time at Northern Arizona, Ostermann served as a high-performance sport science trainee with the U.S. Skiing and Snowboard Association and was also a strength and conditioning intern with the U.S. Army, working primarily with the 10th Special Forces Group.